 When you decide that want to make more money, there’s usually ways to do it without adding more customers.
 At least not yet.
 Consider increasing margins by raising your prices on premium services or purchasing better from your vendors.
 You can also manage overtime and reduce un-billable time.

-You can see why these issues should be addressed BEFORE you begin marketing and taking on a swell of new customers.
+You can see why these issues should be addressed BEFORE you begin marketing and taking on a swell of new customers to grow your business.
 Otherwise, you’ll be leaving incalculable profits to the wind and working immensely harder just to keep up.
 Remember to know what your target for growth is or you’ll likely realize the problem when customers and employees are upset and start leaving.
 That’s a position that isn’t healthy for anyone.

 If you’d like more information on smart ways to grow, get in touch with a Part Time Business Partner today!